 Recipients will have the opportunity to publish their texts through The Africa Institute’s publications program.
 Projects relating to theatre and film scripts can also be published as texts or receive support in facilitating productions.
 The project could be new or a work-in-progress and should be feasible for completion within the timeframe of the residency.

-All applications will be reviewed by The Africa Institute through a committee of peers of well-known writers.
-Three recipients will be chosen based on the quality of their proposal, and the demonstrated feasibility of completion within the timeframe of the residency.
+All applications will be reviewed by The Africa Institute through a committee of faculty and fellows.
+Three recipients will be chosen based on the quality of their proposal and the demonstrated feasibility of completion within the timeframe of the residency.

 • CV/résumé of the applicant

-• A two-page narrative of the project to be undertaken during the residency period, its significance, and a proposed date of completion.
+• A two-page summary (single space, font 12) of the project to be undertaken during the residency period, its significance, and a proposed date of completion.

-• A sample of published or unpublished writings.
+• One sample of published or unpublished writings and/or creative work to be evaluated.

 2024